Pirate Radio Stations

 What happened to the pirates of the UK?

 Contrary to popular opinion, the Marine Offences Broadcasting Act didn’t spell the end of UK pirate radio history.
-Both of the Radio Caroline ships on the oceans at the time remained on air for more than 6 months after the new rules were enacted.
+Both Radio Caroline ships on the oceans remained on air for more than 6 months after the new rules were enacted.

 These stations broadcast across London and the rest of the UK from hidden stations, attempting to stay one step ahead of the government at all times.
 For a while, conventional and pirate radio stations seemed to exist in harmony – at least, as much as could be expected.